diegoami/diego_bot/data/diego.md

  - Can you see your LinkedIn profile?
  - Are you currently available for employment ?
  - I am trying to fill a position for a Data Scientist and for a Data Engineer.
+ - Are you a good Computer Engineer ?
+ - So you do have a LinkedIn profile ?
+ - Tell me about your work.
+ - What about your work ?
+ - What is your occupation ?
 ## intent:your_hobbies
  - Can you tell me about your hobbies ?
+ - What are your hobbies ?
  - What do you do in your spare time ?
  - What do you do for fun ?
  - What are your interests outside of work ?